heitortessaro/heitortessaro/README.md

 ## My Portfolio
 You can access [my portfolio with this link](https://portifolio-heitortessaro.vercel.app/).
 The page is under constant development.
 If you have any feedback, please, let me know.

+You can also find the list of projects I have developed during the Web Development course at Trybe using this [link](https://github.com/heitortessaro/trybe-projects-organizer/blob/main/README.md).
+The Readme file contains the links for each GitHub project, a brief description, and the main technologies used.
+(The list is not finished)

 ## My GitHub Stats
 <div align="center">
   <a href="https://github.com/heitortessaro">